 - any faults to your heating or hot water system;

-We will also carry out a periodic electrical safety check; this is normally every 6 or 10 years.
+We will also carry out a periodic electrical safety check; this is normally every 5 years.
 If you need the repair because of damage you have caused, we will charge you for the cost of doing the repair.

 - take care of your home and any fixtures or fittings we have supplied;